 Old railway station of Erfurt

-The first railway station building of Erfurt was in operation from 1846 – 1890.
-Today the tower is still in use as public clock but the main building hosts offices of the German Railways now.
+The first railway station building in Erfurt was in operation from 1846 – 1890.
+Today, the tower is still in use as a public clock, but the main building hosts offices of the German Railways now.

 Krämerbrücke in Erfurt